bagder/uncurled/life/health.md

 reasons.
 This includes both physical and mental health.

-As a maintainer, people in the project might look up to you to lead and guide them in a slightly wider meaning that you want and have planned for, but you cannot duck for it.
+As a maintainer, people in the project might look up to you to lead and guide them in a slightly wider meaning than you want and have planned for, but you cannot duck for it.
 You might need to help a fellow contributor to move in the right direction.